suncoast-devs/handbook/lessons/react-intro/index.md

 ```

 The `key` prop is a special property and is used by React only.
 We don't use it
 with our `NewsArticle` component.
-In a later lesson we will learn why this `key`
+In a later lesson, we will learn why this
-is so important.
+`key` is so important.

 ## Conclusion